Free UK Delivery on All Orders

 A battery analyser measures your battery's actual health — not just voltage, but internal resistance, cold cranking amps (CCA), and state of health percentage.
 It tells you whether a battery is genuinely failing or just needs a charge.

-An automotive battery tester applies a controlled load or uses conductance testing to assess a battery's ability to deliver current.
+An automotive OBD2 code reader applies a controlled load or uses conductance testing to assess a battery's ability to deliver current.
 Basic models give pass/fail results.
 Better ones — the best battery analyzer units — provide CCA readings, percentage health, and even predict remaining service life.

-For DIY mechanics, leading battery testers combine affordability with accuracy.
+For DIY mechanics, leading OBD2 code readers combine affordability with accuracy.
 You don't need a £500 workshop unit.
 A decent handheld analyser at £40–£80 handles most jobs brilliantly.

 Look, I've tried a few of these over the years.
 The cheap ones from marketplace sellers?
 They'll tell you a dead battery is fine.
 Not helpful when you're trying to diagnose why your car won't start on a freezing Belfast morning.